The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Introduction

 Various models have been invoked to explain the shape of the MZR.
 Early investigations considered closed-box chemical evolution models \citep{searle72}, or variations thereof that allow for inflow of metal-poor gas and outflow of metal-rich gas \citep[e.g.][]{larson72,larson74}.
 Several studies identify outflows specifically as the main mechanism shaping the MZR: as galaxies get more massive, the deeper potential wells and/or less efficient outflows mean that galaxies retain a higher fraction of the metals produced \citep{dekel86, dalcanton07, dave11, chisholm18}.
 Equilibrium models, based on the regulation of star formation by gas inflows and outflows, specifically propose that the gas-phase metallicity is determined by the instantaneous properties of the galaxies, in particular their metal production and cold ISM mass \citep{finlator08, lilly13}.
 In the model of \citet{forbes14}, it is the recent gas accretion history that sets the present-day gas-phase metallicity of a galaxy.
 Therefore, while the shape of the MZR encodes information about metal production and feedback processes, its scatter should be related to the natural galaxy-to-galaxy variations at fixed stellar mass in formation/accretion histories and present-day gas contents.

 This expectation from theory has now been verified, in the form of an observed anti-correlation between cold gas mass (both atomic and molecular) and offset from the MZR: at fixed stellar mass, the most gas-rich galaxies are the most metal-poor (and vice-versa) \citep{hughes13,lara-lopez13,bothwell13,jimmy15,bothwell16,brown18,chen22,scholte23}.
-The same result is also recovered in numerical simulations \citep{torrey19,delucia20,vanloon21}, where it arises from the self-regulation of the star formation activity via gas accretion and feedback.
+The same result is also recovered in numerical simulations \citep[e.g.][]{torrey19,delucia20,vanloon21}, where it arises from the self-regulation of the star formation activity via gas accretion and feedback.
 This important three-way relation between stellar mass, gas mass and metallicity also gives rise to the observed correlation between MZR scatter and star formation rate \citep[e.g.][]{ellison08, lara-lopez10, mannucci10}, via the link between gas contents and star formation activity.
-This relation is commonly referred to as the "fundamental metallicity relation" (FMR), although both observations and simulations now show that gas mass, rather than SFR, is the more fundamental observable linked to the scatter of the MZR \citep[e.g.][]{brown18, torrey19, scholte23}.
+This relation is commonly referred to as the "fundamental metallicity relation" (FMR), although both observations and simulations now show that gas mass, rather than SFR, is the more fundamental observable linked to the scatter of the MZR (e.g. \citet{bothwell13, brown18, torrey19, scholte23}, see however \citet{baker23} for the respective roles of SFR and gas mass as the third parameter in the {\it resolved} MZR).

 The aim of this paper is to go one step further and seek observational evidence for the physical drivers of the relation between MZR scatter and gas mass.
 The most common interpretation invokes variations in gas accretion: at fixed stellar mass, galaxies which have recently accreted a significant amount of (metal-poor) gas will have both lower metallicities and higher gas masses.
 Conversely, galaxies where gas accretion has been inefficient would have depleted gas reservoirs and higher metallicites.
-Studies by \citet{torrey19} and \citet{vanloon21} have found through simulations that gas accretion does explain most of the scatter at lower stellar mass, but that at \mstar$ \gtrsim 10^{10.5}$\msun, AGN feedback may be a more important factor.
+Multiple studies \citep[e.g.][]{yates12,derossi17,trayford19,torrey19,vanloon21} have found through simulations that gas accretion does explain most of the scatter at lower stellar mass, but that at \mstar$ \gtrsim 10^{10.5}$\msun, AGN feedback may be a more important factor.